UAlbertaALTLab/Lacombe/README.md

 # Applying OCR to Lacombe's _Dictionnaire de la langue des Cris_ (1874)

-This project uses optical character recognition (OCR) to extract text from Albert S. Lacombe's (1874) _Dictionnaire de la langue des Cris_ and convert it into a useable database following the [Data Format for Digital Linguistics][DaFoDiL] (DaFoDiL).
+This project uses the optical character recognition (OCR) tool [Tesseract][Tesseract] to extract text from Albert S. Lacombe's (1874) _Dictionnaire de la langue des Cris_ and convert it into a useable database following the [Data Format for Digital Linguistics][DaFoDiL] (DaFoDiL).

 ## Scans